thegreentimtam/Git-Screenplays/07 Branches and Pull Requests.md

 ## Merging

-Once they're ready, you can click the `Merge` button to combine these changes with your main repository.
+Once they're ready, you can click the `Merge` button to combine these changes with your main branch.